 You may also want to consider a salt-free water softener, which has many of the same benefits of a salt- based water softener, but spares pipes and appliances (not to mention your body) from ingesting additional salt.
 A salt-free softener is also more environmentally-sound in the sense that salt isn’t discharged into your plumbing system and the sewer.
 Salt-free systems also require less maintenance and typically don’t require electricity, keeping your costs down.

-Pros of a Water Filtration System
+Water Filtration System Nashville

 Hard water aside, you may want to consider a water filtration system, which can remove metals and toxins from water, as well as chlorine.
 To help determine which water filtration system is right for your home and your family, our expert technicians can visit your home and assess your water.
 A water test might even highlight problems with your water that you weren’t aware of.